 “Householders who pour fat down the plughole might as well be pouring money down the drain.
 Many people do not understand how a modern city runs, which is why sewers are abused.
 Sewer systems are designed to use water to transport waste, so adding fat, oil and grease to that leads to sewer clogging and system failure.

 It’s not only the cost that we need to worry about but sewer blockages could also cause serious health risks if toilets back up and the sewer overflows.
-With the current flooding we all need to help our sewer system work efficiently.
+With the flooding we’ve experience in recent years we all need to help our sewer system work efficiently and avoid fatbergs.
 Sewers and treatments works are only built to deal with human waste and toilet paper and not for things such as tampons, sanitary towels, cotton buds, nappies or anything else.
 Basically, don’t use your toilet or sink as a bin – that’s what bins are for!
 I was really surprised what some people flush away in this version of the Twelve Days of Christmas sung by workers from Southern Water.